 9. How to test your niche

-- Creating Hidden Page on your website and share that page only.
+- Creating an hidden page on your website and send people to that page.

 - Create a new separate website and brand.

 Then reach out to people, and

 10. How to create messaging and communications for your niche